drhayes/drhayes.io/src/links/2024/02/it-feels-like-react-is-getting-a-bit-of-a-kicking-recently-piccalilli.md

 ---
-title: "It feels like React is getting a bit of a kicking recently - Piccalilli"
+title: "🔗 It feels like React is getting a bit of a kicking recently - Piccalilli"
 date: 2024-02-09
 tags:
   - javascript